Stay informed with the

-Your objective in using a Player's Club cards is to be rewarded for your patronage for playing slots, video table games as well as the conventional ones.
+Your objective in using a players' club card is to be rewarded for your patronage for playing slots and video table games as well as the conventional ones.

-Casinos by and large use their customary two percent advantage over blackjack players in calculating how much they are willing to give a blackjack player in cash-backs or comps.
-B-u-u-t, the basic strategy player can reduce that house edge to well under one percent, which would give you, Mike, more cash rebates for your skilful play.
+Casinos by and large use their customary 2% advantage over blackjack players in calculating how much they are willing to give a blackjack player in cash backs or comps.
+B-u-u-t, the basic strategy player can reduce that house edge to well under 1%, which would give you, Mike, more cash rebates for your skillful play.

 When you couple your proficient play with incentives like cash back and other comps and goodies, blackjack, mathematically at least, can become a winning proposition that can give you overall return greater than 100% of what you've ventured.